maleficent1997/PQTD_MCTS/README.md

 ### Using in VS2019
 1. Open Visual Studio 2019.

-2. Clone the repository and open the solution file 'test' in in VS2019.
+2. Clone the repository and open the solution file 'test' in VS2019.

 3. In the Solution Explorer, right-click on the project and select "Build".